-Building upon the existing community character, the Winchester Policy Area is envisioned as a Western-themed village with the core of the activity centered around Winchester and Simpson Roads.
+Building upon the existing community character, the WPAinchester Policy Area is envisioned aswith a Westernthemed village with the Town Center core of with the activity centered around Winchester and Simpson Roads.
 The Community Center Overlay accommodates commercial uses, dining, entertainment, lodging, higher intensity residential uses, and offices.
-The core of the policy area will be relatively dense, with a mixture of commercial and employment uses.
+The core of the policy area will be relatively dense, with a mixture of mixed-use with commercial and employment uses.
 The Community Center Overlay encourages a mixture of uses in the area, contrary to typical zoning.